Nakiti/cse15l-lab-reports/labReportThree.md

 plos/journal.pbio.0020001.txt:
 plos/journal.pbio.0020001.txt:        developing worlds actually remaining unchanged or even increasing, as Mr. Annan has
 ```
+- Here, the `--invert-match` command selects all lines that do not contain the pattern "the".
+This can be useful to filter files based on a pattern.
 Example 2:
 ```
 nakit@Nikhil MINGW64 ~/OneDrive/Documents/CSE15L/docsearch/technical (main)